-It’s important that managers create a good relationship with their team so that employees can feel comfortable in approaching them with these types of issues.
+A great place to start if for managers create a good relationship with their team so that employees can feel comfortable in approaching them with these types of issues.

 Staff who feel unable to talk to their manager may attend work when they are too ill to safely carry out their duties and working which can negatively affect others in that environment.
 Along with affecting others, it’ll elongate the time it takes to get better.

-A good starting point could be looking at what areas of the workplace might be a cause of mental ill health.
+Another good starting point could be looking at what areas of the workplace might be a cause of mental ill health.
 Gathering information on staff turnover, sickness absence and performance can be a good starting point.

 Employers and managers should not be expected to be experts in mental health.
 However they should know where they and their team can go for further support internally, thanks to acas for this list:

 - Access to work – can provide advice and an assessment of workplace needs for individuals, with disabilities or long-term health conditions, who are already in work or about to start.
 Grants may also be available to help cover the cost of workplace adaptations.

 - Business in the Community – is a network that provides toolkits on Mental Health, Suicide prevention and Suicide postvention to help employers support the mental health and wellbeing of employees.